 MEETING DESCRIPTION In the effort to establish national laboratory standards and implement a national fully integrated food safety system, laboratory accreditation has been identified as a critical element for ensuring the integrity and accuracy of the laboratory testing.
 Accreditation also supports the traceability and accountability of results generated by a laboratory that are submitted to a regulatory agency, including FDA, for enforcement actions.
-Investment in laboratory accreditation for the nation’s food and feed testing laboratories provides added value for the mission of protecting the public health by providing improvement to the quality of laboratory data submitted to regulatory agencies.
+Investment in laboratory accreditation for the nation’s human and animal food testing laboratories provides added value for the mission of protecting the public health by providing improvement to the quality of laboratory data submitted to regulatory agencies.

 NOTE: Attendance by those laboratories testing feed under the AFRPS is optional; however, you are welcome to attend.